-When purchasing a condominium, you want to avoid ending up with one that is embroiled in some expensive, drawn out litigation.
-Then most common of which is where the Home Owners Association is suing the builder.
+When purchasing a condominium, you want to avoid ending up with one that is embroiled in some expensive, drawn-out litigation.
+The most common of which is when the Home Owners Association is suing the builder.

-Most new construction condos come with a 10 year builders warranty and warranties are only as good as willingness of the builder to honor that warranty.
+Most new construction condos come with a 10-year builders warranty and warranties are only as good as the willingness of the builder to honor that warranty.

-The classic items that will fail fist are the siding, the windows, the roof and the decks.
-They are exposed to the wind, rain and elements and any shoddy construction will be quickly exposed.
+The classic items that will fail first are the siding, the windows, the roof, and the decks.
+They are exposed to the wind, rain, and elements and any shoddy construction will be quickly exposed.

 Asking about any current or upcoming litigation is critical when buying a condo.
-Also, it's good to ask about any previous litigation and see if the issues were address properly.
+Also, it's good to ask about any previous litigation and see if the issues were addressed properly.

 #8: When was the last time a RESERVE Study was done?